 - More flexibility & options

 - Expand scheduling capabilities to non SSRS users

 SSRS’ native abilities allow users to automate SSRS reports (daily, monthly, weekly), in a few different formats (PDF, Word, Excel), to a few destinations (file share, email, SharePoint).
 With the addition of 3rd party plugins, this can be expanded.

 With an external scheduler, admins are granted a number of options that do not exist in SSRS.
 Rare formats such as Lotus Notes and TIFF are available.
 Other output security options are possible such as automated PDF, Excel, PGP, or Zip encryption.
-Going beyond standard Data Driven subscriptions, “out-of-system” schedulers such as SQL-RD can dynamically populate report format based on recipient preferences.
+Going beyond standard Data Driven subscriptions, “out-of-system” schedulers such as PBRS can dynamically populate report format based on recipient preferences.
 Report merging allows admins to batch multiple SSRS reports, and combine them into a single PDF, Text, or Excel file.